 Assemblymembers Gene Mullin (D-19) and Mark Leno (D-13), only to have it vetoed by the governor.

-- Ranked ballots for overseas vote-by-mail voters --
+- Ranked-choice voting for overseas vote-by-mail voters --

 It would require that overseas voters -- including active members of the military -- be able to use ranked ballots when voting in

 elections that might lead to a runoff.
 When the first and second rounds of a two-round runoff election occur close together, it can be difficult for

 absentee voters located overseas to receive their second-round ballots (which aren't printed until the first-round results are known) and return them in

 time to be counted.
 Only a small number of California cities have second rounds within 45 days of the first round, but a larger number have second rounds